Create a target for your campaigns

 As in the example, the response includes the CustomerSet ID, which is the value of the id property in the customer_set object.
 For more information about each of the parameters included in the response, see Create a new customer set.

-Create and use audience_target objects
+Option 2: Create and use audience_target objects

 Create an audience_target object